oviya-raja/ist-402/learning-path/W03/02-assignments/objectives/QUICK_START.md

 2. **Objective 1** uses `env` to create `system_prompt` and `inference_engine`
 3. **Objective 2** uses `env`, `inference_engine`, and `system_prompt` to create `qa_database`
 4. **Objective 3** uses `env` and `qa_database` to create embeddings and FAISS index
+5. **Objective 4** uses all previous components to build complete RAG pipeline
+6. **Objective 5** uses RAG pipeline to evaluate and rank 6 QA models
+7. **Objective 6** analyzes results and provides insights for reflection

 The runner script preserves all state between objectives, just like a Jupyter notebook!